eurekaclinical/eurekaclinical-i2b2-integration-service/README.md

 All calls use standard names, return values and status codes as specified in the [Eureka!
 Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)

 ##### GET `/api/protected/usertemplates`
 Returns an array of all UserTemplate objects.
-Requires the `admin` role.

 ##### GET `/api/protected/usertemplates/{id}`
 Returns a specified UserTemplate object by the value of its id property, which is unique.
-Requires the `admin` role to return any user record.
-Otherwise, it will only return the template that was applied to the current user.

-##### GET `/api/protected/usertemplates/me`
-Returns the UserTemplate, if any, that was applied to register the current user with this service.

 ##### POST `/api/protected/usertemplates/`
 Creates a new template.
 The UserTemplate object is passed in as the body of the request.
 Returns the URI of the created UserTemplate object.
-Requires the `admin` role.

 ##### PUT `/api/protected/usertemplates/{id}`
 Updates the UserTemplate object with the specified id.
 The UserTemplate object is passed in as the body of the request.
-Requires the `admin` role.

 ## Building it
 The project uses the maven build tool.
 Typically, you build it by invoking `mvn clean install` at the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
 See https://github.com/eurekaclinical/dev-wiki/wiki/Building-Eureka!-Clinical-projects for more details.